IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 An action can be a simple JavaScript function that accepts and returns a JSON object.

-First, use your editor of choice (for instance, download the Atom editor from https://atom.io/) to create a file called `hello.js` with the following content (snippet 01):
+First, use your editor of choice (for instance, download the Atom editor from https://atom.io/) to create a file called `hello.js` with the following content:

 ```javascript
 function main() {